 Guillermo Gallacher

-Guillermo Gallacher is an economist and data scientist at Accenture Research (Argentina).
-Prior, he was an assistant professor the at University of Manitoba.
+Guillermo Gallacher is an associate economist at Indeed Hiring Lab.
+Previously, he was an economist and data scientist at Accenture Research (Argentina), and he was an assistant professor the at University of Manitoba.
 His research interests lie in the areas of labor and macroeconomics.
 He graduated with a licentiate in economics with honors from Universidad del CEMA.
 He received his Ph.D. from the University of Washington.

 Hannah Rubinton